-This motorcycle is no longer available for rent
+This motorcycle is no longer available

 The Yamaha YZF-R1 was re-engineered in 2009 and it helped redefine the liter bike class of motorcycles.
 It's most notable change was the new cross-plane crankshaft that gave the R1 a unique sound and power curve in comparison to it's Japanese and European rivals.
 Although the Yamaha R1 is defined as a superbike by some, it doesn't seem to meet the standard definition of a superbike.
 Why?
 It's comfortable and likes the streets.